 The administration is an integral part of the establishment of a supportive positive learning environment.
-The administrators assist in maintaining discipline and supporting appropriate social interaction.
-Communication between administrators, students, teachers, and parents facilitates a positive learning atmosphere and promotes high educational values.
+The administrators assist in maintaining discipline and supporting appropriate

 West Hills Elementary will not use corporal punishment as a component of its discipline plan.
 We believe that other disciplinary measures result in more positive behaviors and support an atmosphere conducive to learning.
 A student with persistent or serious misbehavior is sent to the principal for disciplinary action.
 Consequences for misbehavior may be any or a combination of the following: verbal correction by staff member, work detail, counseling by administrator or counselor, loss of privileges, time-out in PAC class or in the office, in-school restrictions, parent asked to take child home for the remainder of the day, suspension from school, parent asked to stay at school with child, or other appropriate measures as determined by the administrator.